mlubinsky/mlubinsky.github.com/pyplot/README.md

 In the current implementation, the rows where the build_num is None are excluded when calculating the averages, because of the dropna() step:

-python
-Copy code
 df2_melted.dropna(subset=['build_num'])
 This ensures that any DUT values corresponding to a None build in df1 will not be considered in the final result.
  If there are None values in the build_num, they will not appear in the final dataframe (df3), and their corresponding DUT values will not be averaged.

 If you want to include DUTs with None build values:
 You could handle the None values differently depending on your desired behavior.
 For example, you could: